agalitsyn/yagoda/docs/highlights.md

 ## Dependencies

 * No specific dependencies, only `kubectl` and `ssh`.
-* Keep it simple, use only k8s jobs and daemon sets.
+* Keep it simple, use only k8s resouces.

 ## Documentation